 Resource Allocation Program (RAP)

-BCSA issues electrical and gas installation permits to contractors.
+BCSA issues permits to contractors.
 We then assess activity associated with these permits using a rating program, known as the Resource Allocation Program (RAP).
 RAP uses risk-informed criteria to establish work priorities and to help allocate resources.
 Not every job we issue a permit for will be physically inspected by a BCSA safety officer.
 RAP uses current and historical data which is based on the scope and stage of work being performed, equipment environment and safety history.

 - The compliance record of the certified individual, based on previously completed work.